Seasonal Planning for UK Travel

 Winter in the United Kingdom (December to February)

 Winters throughout the UK are typically windy, cloudy, rainy, and very damp (and often foggy).
-While temperatures can fall below freezing in any month, snowfall is common, especially in upland areas and northern Scotland, so pack a warm winter coat, plus a woolen hat, gloves, and scarf.
-Daylight hours are very short, with sunset in the late afternoon (London gets only 8 hours in late December, and more northern regions have fewer still).
+While temperatures can fall below freezing in any month, snowfall is common, especially in upland areas and northern Scotland.
+Therefore, pack a warm winter coat, along with a woolen hat, gloves, and scarf.
+Daylight hours are very short, with sunset in the late afternoon (London gets only eight hours in late December, and more northern regions have fewer still).

 December is prone to gales, but this month is warmer than January and February.
 January is the coldest month, bringing high winds plus plenty of rain and snow.
 However, it typically has several crystal-clear sunny days, albeit often bitterly cold and frosty.
 February is similar to January, with February 7 the coldest day of the year on average.
 Still, the first snowdrops and other flowers (even crocuses and daffodils in warm years) emerge by month-end in more southerly regions.

-Charles I Commemoration, London, England.
+Charles I Commemoration, London, England (January).
 On the last Sunday in January, hundreds of cavaliers in 17th-century costume march through central London to mark the anniversary of the execution of King Charles I.

 The United Kingdom in December